sri2729/aws-terraform-learning/INTERVIEW_QA_GUIDE.md

 ## 💡 **Final Interview Tips**

 ### **Before the Interview:**
-1. **Practice the Demo**: Be ready to show the live website and API endpoints
+1. **Practice the Demo**: Be ready to show the live website
-2. **Know Your Numbers**: 40+ AWS resources, 7 core services, cost breakdown
+2. **Know Your Numbers**: 34 AWS resources, 5 core services, cost breakdown
 3. **Prepare Stories**: Have specific examples ready
 4. **Review Code**: Be able to explain any line of Terraform code
 5. **Current Events**: Know recent AWS announcements